1. How Governments Earn Moneypublic incomeA. Taxes – The Backbone of Government Revenue

 Budget support from international partners

-D. Borrowing – Money Raised Through Debt
+D. Borrowing – Money Raised Through Debt1.
+Domestic borrowing

 Treasury bills